If you have any questions regarding a condition or treatment or one of our hospitals please let us know, and we will get back to you very soon.

-Only with the UK's No. 1 most trusted eye care specialist
+Only with the UK's most trusted eye care group

 Your dedicated team of experienced medical staff will be on hand to provide the highest level of care during and after your cataract treatment and all performed to the highest clinical standards.

 Optegra is proud to offer a range of treatment options to people who are affected by cataracts.
 Our ophthalmic consultants tailor our leading-edge procedures to fit your lifestyle needs and achieve the outcome you hoped for.
 Helping you to see every day in high definition.